ivandotv/radio-browser-api/README.md

 ## Usage

-First, you need to instantiate the class instance and pass in the only required argument which is an object that represents the `fetch`.
-This package has a `peerDependency` on `node-fetch` you can safely ignore it if you intend to use it only in the browser.
-You should also have an application name, this is going to be passed as `user agent string` to the API.
-You whatever you like but be consistent.
+First, you need to instantiate the class instance and pass in an object that represents the `fetch`.
+So when using this module on the server side, make sure you have a fetch implementation (e.g [node-fetch](https://www.npmjs.com/package/node-fetch)) available.
+You should also have an application name this is going to be passed as `user agent string` when talking to the API.
+You can use whatever you like but be consistent.

 Server: